department-for-transport-public/upsanddowns/README.md

 Additional arguments for the three functions include:

 * `percent_change`: `...` for any additional arguments to be passed to the scales::percent function.
-* `pp_change`: `abbr` to indicate whether you'd like changes recorded as "percentage points" or "pp". `...` for any additional arguments to be passed to the round function.
+* `pp_change`: `abbr` to indicate whether you'd like changes recorded as "percentage points" or "pp".
-* `number_change`: `unchanged_limit` to set the limit in either direction for what constitutes "no change" (defaults to 100). `...` for any additional arguments to be passed to the scales::comma function.
+* All functions: `unchanged_limit` to set the limit in either direction for what constitutes "no change".
 ### Top values in a dataset

 The package also has two different functions designed to describe the top *n* number of values in a dataset (containing values and names for those values), with each function returning a slightly different description based on the same data.